eurisko-us/eurisko-us.github.io/_posts/2021-02-21-the-ultimate-high-school-computer-science-sequence-9-months-in.md

 <li><i>Programming Languages</i> - we'll do a bit more Haskell, C++, and SQL before hitting the brakes (pursuing them further isn't going to be as valuable to the goals of the class as the space empires, machine learning, and algorithms problems).
 But we'll also write our own SQL parser within the DataFrame class, to gain further insight into how programming languages are structured and what goes on behind the scenes when you run a program.</li>

 <li><i>Space Empires</i> - we will continue building up the game level by level and building custom strategies to compete at each level, eventually incorporating some of the more advanced algorithms and machine learning models that we have built.
-Once the Space Empires games are fully implemented, we will put them on a server and have the agents communicate with the game using socket connections.</li>
+We may have to start collaborating on a shared implementation if resolving discrepancies across students' own implementation proves too time-consuming.</li>

 <li><i>Writing</i> - we will write another round of blog posts.</li>
 </ul>